MistraModel/KPP-Mistra/README.md

 (https://github.com/MistraModel/Mistra).
 It was developed starting from KPP v2.2.3 and includes all the bugfixes and modifications by
 R. Sander and J. Bock (https://bitbucket.org/gcst/kpp), plus some additional modifications specific to Mistra by J. Bock.
+See `CHANGELOG.md` for a summary of the changes.

 The stable version of KPP-Mistra can be downloaded here: https://github.com/MistraModel/KPP-Mistra/releases.